LucaDeSiena/MuRAT/README.md

 * 2019: MuRAT2.1 is released, fixing most of the bugs and adding the Pollino dataset.

-* 2020 - Planned: MuRAt3.0 is relesed as a parallelize code for full 3D attenuation imaging using the three parameters.
+* December 2020 - Planned: MuRAt3.0 is released as a parallelized code for full 3D attenuation imaging using the three parameters.

 *Documentation*
 -------------